How much do you know about dog swimming safety?

 Know your dog’s physical limitations.

-It’s always best to keep in mind that not all dogs have the physical capacity to swim and can swim without difficulty.
+It’s always best to keep in mind that not all dogs have the physical capacity to swim or can swim without difficulty.

-Dogs with large chests like the loveable English Bulldogs and French Bulldogs are known to struggle to stay afloat and tend to sink pretty quickly.
+Dogs with large chests like the lovable English Bulldogs and French Bulldogs are known to struggle to stay afloat and tend to sink pretty quickly.

-Pugs, Boston Terriers, Cavalier King Charles Spaniels, Boxers, Pekingese, French Bulldogs, English Bulldogs, Lhasa Apso, and Shih Tzus can easily tucker out faster while swimming due to their breathing difficulties.
+Brachycephalic dog breeds like Pugs, Boston Terriers, Cavalier King Charles Spaniels, Boxers, and others, can easily tucker out faster while swimming due to their breathing difficulties.

-Senior or dogs with disabilities can struggle with swimming and usually need a helping hand to enjoy some water activities.
+Senior dogs or dogs with disabilities may struggle with swimming and might need a helping hand to enjoy some water activities.